 - $250 for accounts requesting access to confidential residence address information (also requires Surety Bond).

-- Commercial Requester Account Bond (INF 1132) for $50,000 if you will be requesting access to confidential residence address information.
+- Commercial Requester Account Bond (INF 1132) (PDF) for $50,000 if you will be requesting access to confidential residence address information.

-- Branch Location Requester Code(s) Application (INF 1106BL) if you are requesting additional requester code(s) for branch locations.
+- Branch Location Requester Code(s) Application (INF 1106BL) (PDF) if you are requesting additional requester code(s) for branch locations.

-- Certification of Agency (INF 1184) if you are a dealer agent (i.e. registration service) or manufacturer agent.
+- Certification of Agency (INF 1184) (PDF) if you are a dealer agent (i.e. registration service) or manufacturer agent.

 You also need to keep the following forms on file:

-There is no fee for changing a contact person, address, phone number, proposed use, etc. An ownership change will require a new application and fee.
+- There is no fee for changing a contact person, address, phone number, proposed use, etc.

 Service Provider Accounts